Junior Sailing Programme

-The cost is $265.
-This cost includes a junior membership, the two-day course and Saturday morning coaching sessions (and use of a boat) for the remainder of the season.
+The Junior Learn to Sail programme includes a junior membership, the two-day course, Saturday morning coaching sessions and use of a boat for the remainder of the season - all for $380.

-The club will provide Optimist sailing dinghies for the course and the Saturday morning training sessions.
+The club provides Optimist sailing dinghies for the course and the Saturday morning training sessions.

-Once you have completed the learn-to-sail course you will join our learn-to-sail squad.
-This runs on Saturday mornings from 9:00am and is open to anyone who has completed the learn-to-sail course.
+Once you have completed the learn-to-sail course you will join our learn-to-sail squad and receive coaching on Saturday mornings from 9:00am.

 Club owned plastic Optmist boats will be available for use for your first season.
 For subsequent seasons you will advance to our learn-to-race group and you will then need your own boat.

 - Food for the course

 - Foot ware

 - Towel for the shower and dry clothes to change into.

 General info on junior squads

 Yachting NZ qualified instructors lead a two day course early in the season for children 9 years and older.
 The course fee covers boat use and club membership.
 By the end of the course sailors will: